Nottinghamshire funeral directors chairman given lifetime achievement award after 50 years of service

 The chairman of AW Lymn – Nottinghamshire’s largest independent funeral directors – has been honoured for half a century of service.

-Representing the fourth generation at the helm of the family business, Nigel Lymn Rose has dedicated his working life to helping provide a caring service to grieving families in Nottinghamshire, including Mansfield.
+Representing the fourth generation at the helm of the family business, Nigel Lymn Rose has dedicated his working life to helping provide a service to grieving families.

-He has now been awarded with the SEIB and National Association of Funeral Directors (NAFD) Lifetime Achievement Award after dedicating 50 years of service to the community and to the bereaved.
+He has now been awarded with the SEIB and National Association of Funeral Directors’ lifetime achievement award.

 “I’m proud to be part of such a wonderful industry which continuously strives to help others, and to attend an event such as this which recognises the hard work delivered in the funeral sector is a real pleasure.”